ChampionLab/substitutionannotation/README.md

 # substitutionannotation
 A repository for the script used to annotate and filter aa substitutions identified via mass-offset search in [MSFragger](https://fragpipe.nesvilab.org/).
 For more information on it's initial application, see the preprint [A Fit for Purpose Approach to Evaluate Detection of Amino Acid Substitutions in Shotgun Proteomics](https://doi.org/10.1101/2023.08.09.552645).
-The 'main' and 'publicationver' branches reflect the script as used for this publication.
+The 'main' branch reflect the script as used for this publication.
 The 'tjlpub' branch has some updates, mostly to make the script more re-usable and robust to different file names or sample annotations.

 MSFraggerFindSubs.py (updated to FindSubs_Fragpipe_PSM.py in the tjlpub branch) takes the output of a mass-offset search from MSFragger, and annotates PSMs identified with a mass-offset as a substitution or other peptide modification.
 It outputs a list of PSMs that correspond to peptide sequences with an amino acid substitution.